websanco/liferay-learn/docs/dxp/7.x/en/users-and-permissions/managing-user-data/exporting-user-data.md

 One of the General Data Protection Regulation's (GDPR) tenets is that Users have a right to _data portability_.

-Data portability means that a User has the right to receive their personal data in a machine-readable format.
+Data portability means that users have the right to receive their personal data in a machine-readable format.

 The Control Panel's User Management system natively supports the export of a User's personal data to a ZIP file for download.
 The format is in XML format.